attentive-sales-engineering/attentive-ticketmaster-proxy/README.md

 ## Flow

-An `__attentive_id` cookie is created by the `attn.tv` domain during the sign-up unit process.
-When `ticketmaster.com` fetches an image from the `attn.tv` domain the cookies belonging to that domain will be passed in the header of the GET request.
-The `attn.tv` server can inspect the cookie to determine the user and transform the request into a Custom Events API request.
+An `__attentive_id` cookie will be created by the `attentive.com` domain during the sign-up unit process.
+When `ticketmaster.com` fetches an image from the `attentive.com` domain the cookies belonging to that domain will be passed in the header of the GET request when requesting the image.
+The `attentive.com` server can inspect the cookie to determine the user and transform the request into a Custom Events (or eCommerce) API request.

 ![Ticketmaster Flow](ticketmaster-flow.png)